TexaCaliCoder/Call-Em-All-Challenge/THOUGHTS.md

 I realize that I am building all of this on master.
 I would normally create a branch for develop, a testing branch, and then a branch for each page and feature.

 I spent most of my time building the event page because it has a majority of the data.
 I could have easily added the rsvp stats to the event page but instead I wanted to take the time to showcase the use of routes with URL params.

+searched High and Low to resolve the CORS issue and found a workaround using cors-anywhere.herokuapp.com to preppend my axios call.